How Happiness Can Boost Your Business

 Anything worth doing is worth doing with WOW

-That is Zappos’ company core value.
-Doing things with WOW and ensuring that when a customer buys something, they’ll be buying a lifetime of purchases and not just one.
-It is in this value that Zappos goes above and beyond the customer expectation and wants to have emotional values on its clients.
-They often do surprise order upgrades, free next-day deliveries and VIP upgrades out of the blue.
+That is Zappos’ core value.
+Doing things with WOW ensures that when a customer buys something, they’ll be buying a lifetime of purchases, not just one.
+It is this value that drives Zappos to go above and beyond customer expectations, often providing surprise order upgrades, free next-day deliveries, and VIP upgrades out of the blue.

 Weirdness and Fun

-Zappos.
-Hates.
-Boring.
-They put great effort in making work hours fun rather than dull and serious corporate prisons.
+Zappos hates being boring.
+They put great effort into making work hours fun rather than dull and serious corporate routines.

 Growing and Learning

-Zappos also believe that everyone should maximize their potentials.
-This is why the company challenges and pursues personal and professional growth.
-They offer classes on finance, well-being and establishing a balanced work and personal life.
+Zappos also believes that everyone should maximize their potential.
+This is why the company encourages personal and professional growth, offering classes on finance, well-being, and maintaining a balanced work and personal life.

 Honesty and Communication

-They also believe that trust is what drives business.
-This is my they open their doors to both clients and employees for concerns and suggestions.
+Zappos believes that trust drives business.
+This is why they open their doors to both clients and employees for concerns and suggestions.

 Less is More

-Zappos believe that success is the middle ground of casual relationships and operational excellence.
-This is why they constantly drive their plans towards improvement of work and fun, and this produces a few benefits to employees like cab vouchers, massage chairs, nap rooms, free food in all company canteens and more.
+Zappos believes that success is the middle ground of casual relationships and operational excellence.
+This is why they continuously strive to improve work and fun, offering benefits like cab vouchers, massage chairs, nap rooms, free food in all company canteens, and more.

 Operate for People, Not for Money

-The philosophy behind this business model is this.
-You, as a business, exists because there are people who need you.
-And as the main reason for your existence, you need to do everything for them to be fully satisfied.
+The philosophy behind this business model is simple.
+Your business exists because there are people who need you.
+As the main reason for your existence, you need to do everything to fully satisfy them.

-If you want to adapt a model that attracts happiness, revamp your core values and target what makes people satisfied.
-When in meetings, don’t ask yourself “Will this make us more money?”
-Try transforming it to “Will this make people happy?”
+If you want to adopt a model that attracts happiness, revamp your core values and target what makes people satisfied.
+In meetings, don’t ask yourself “Will this make us more money?”
+Instead, ask “Will this make people happy?“

 Loosen the Tie

-If you will notice, the companies we mentioned have a common denominator: they make their clients happy.
-I’ve mentioned earlier that you operate because of people.
-And by that I mean customers who pay you and your employees that create the things you are paid for.
+If you notice, the companies we mentioned have a common denominator: they make their clients happy.
+You operate because of people.
+This includes customers who pay you and employees who create the things you are paid for.

-I suggest you start with a few in-office games, then maybe add a free-for-all pantry, and try and mimic the companies we have discussed.
+I suggest you start with a few in-office games, then maybe add a free-for-all pantry, and try to mimic the companies we have discussed.

 Conclusion

-The world is constantly changing.
-And this thought should push you to try new things.
+The world is constantly changing, and this thought should push you to try new things.
 Get weird.
-Challenge the status quo and build your our own culture.
-People might see you as deviant or maybe even crazy at first but remember that people once thought the sun and stars revolved around the earth.
+Challenge the status quo and build your own culture.
+People might see you as deviant or maybe even crazy at first, but remember that people once thought the sun and stars revolved around the earth.

-Every business’ cornerstone is the one that everyone lives by.
+Every business’s cornerstone is the one that everyone lives by.
 More than a corporate motto, it’s a company way of life.
-And everybody is expected to follow it, including you.
-So if you want to rebuild your culture into the ‘business of happiness’ then make sure you live by your words.
+Everybody is expected to follow it, including you.
+So if you want to rebuild your culture into the ‘business of happiness,’ then make sure you live by your words.
 After all, happiness is a need everybody desires.
 Good luck!